SAP-samples/teched2024-XP280/exercises/ex2/README.md

 In this exercise, we will use Terraform to create a subaccount in your global account.

+> [!NOTE]
-> **Note** - You find the solution for this exercise in the [solutions/ex2](../../solutions/ex2/) folder.
+> You find the solution for this exercise in the [solutions/ex2](../../solutions/ex2/) folder.

 ## Exercise 2.1 - Create the Terraform configuration

-After completing these steps you will have defined the configuration for the subaccount creation using Terraform.
+After completing these steps, you will have defined the configuration for the subaccount creation using Terraform.

 To setup a subaccount we must identify the fitting Terraform resource.
 The official documentation will help us with this.